-The Bavarian State Opera, is near Munich Residenz, which they are actually neighbors.
-So it is super easy to squeeze both places in for an Instagram photo!
+The Bavarian State Opera is near Munich Residenz, which they are actually neighbors.
+So it is super easy to squeeze both the Munich photo spots for pictures!

 Two years later it was rebuilt before being destroyed again in 1943 during an air raid.
 Germans don’t give up so easily!
 In 1963 the Bavarian State Opera was reconstructed again for the 3rd time.
-Thankfully, there hasn’t been anymore issues.
+Thankfully, there haven’t been any more issues.

-The neoclassical architecture and the 8-white colossal columns in the front of the building makes this the perfect Instagram spot.
+The neoclassical architecture and the 8-white colossal columns in the front of the building make this one of the perfect Munich Instagram spots.